supminn/notion-clone/README.md

 ## Todo

+- Add .env to gitIgnore and remove from Github
 - Add global loader while changing workspaces, login or signup page.
 - Add other details input in sign up form.
 Add these changes within SettingsForm to update the user info.
 - If folder is `inTrash` make sure that the files within this folder are also updated to `isTrash`.
 Similarly, the same approach for workspace too. (giving some TypeScript error)